Steve Myhra: College career

 "Myhra, a 225-pound transfer from Minnesota, must be regarded as one of the fine linemen of the year.
 He turned out this year to play tackle but because of his tremendous speed — Coach Frank Zazula says he has timed him in 10.6 [seconds] in full football uniform for the hundred — he moved to an offensive guard....
 Zazula is particularly impressed with his initial charge and his ability to hit and recover and move quickly to whatever area appears crucial to the play."

 Myhra's national profile was further enhanced when he was named to the AP Little All-American first team.
 He was also named a first team All-American by the Williamson National Rating Service for its "mid-bracket" squad.

 Myhra was selected in the 12th round of the 1956 NFL draft (139th pick overall) by the Colts as an offensive guard.
 The Colts were particularly concerned with bolstering their line in 1956, going so far as to draft Ohio State University behemoth Jim Parker, a future member of the Professional Football Hall of Fame, in the first round with the eighth overall pick.

-Despite having been already selected in the 1956 pro draft, Myhra elected to return to North Dakota and head coach Zazula for his senior season.
+Despite having been already selected in the 1956 NFL draft, Myhra elected to return to North Dakota and head coach Zazula for his senior season.
 It was during this season that the hefty lineman — still playing college football in the era of limited substitution — began to make his mark as a field goal kicker.

 Myhra's senior season was a good one.
 Although garnering somewhat less national attention, Myhra was nevertheless named the Most Valuable Player of the North Central Conference for 1956 by the league's coaches.
 He was also selected again to the Little All-America first team by the Associated Press, one of just four players accorded repeat honors in 1956.